Charles Robert Jenkins: Civilian life

 After his release from prison, Jenkins lived with his family in Soga's Sado childhood home.
+In June 2005, he visited the United States with his wife and children.
+They travelled to his home town of Rich Square, North Carolina, where Charles was reunited with his 91-year-old mother, whom he had not seen in four decades.
+Jenkins' mother and sister still lived in the state when he expatriated from North Korea.
+When his mother died at the age of 94, Jenkins again travelled to Rich Square to bury her.

-In Sado, free from North Korea, that nation was still a part of Jenkins' everyday life.
-He continued to fear that agents of Kim Jong-il would retaliate against him in Japan, he couldn't eat sashimi out of fear it would make him sick from the memories, and he was more fluent in Korean than English.
+Jenkins continued to fear that agents of Kim Jong Il would retaliate against him in Japan; he was unable to eat sashimi out of fear it would make him sick from the memories; and he was more fluent in Korean than English.
 To record what he remembered and experienced, Jenkins published a memoir in 2008: The Reluctant Communist.
 In Japan, Jenkins fostered an interest in motorcycling; he was featured on the cover of Mr. Bike, a Japanese motorcycle-enthusiast magazine.